Availity/availity-react/packages/reactstrap-validation-date/README.md

 *   **`datepicker`**: Boolean.
 Optional.
 Default: `true`.
 If `true`, the date picker button will be shown, clicking it activates the datepicker calendar.
 If `false`, only the date input field will be displayed (useful for date of birth fields).
 *   **`calendarIcon`**: Node.
 Optional.
 Default: `<Icon name="calendar" />`.
 You can optional change the icon the calendar renders in the case you don't use the `availity-uikit` icons.
+*  **`min`**: string.
+Optional.
+Minimum date to allow the datepicker and input to take.
+You can either pass the `min` here or in the `validate` object if you want a custom error message with it.
+*  **`max`**: string.
+Optional.
+Max date to allow the datepicker and input to take.
+You can either pass the `max` here or in the `validate` object if you want a custom error message with it.

 #### AvDate Example usage